Sajidameen2323/mediapp/.github/instructions/important.instructions.md

 - Design should be responsive
 - Use Tailwind CSS for styling

+When generating components, pages please ensure that you follow these guidelines:
+- Do not write all the code in a single file, break it down into smaller components
+- make use of layouting feature for consistent layout
+- try to seperate JS logic if necessary

-When generating commands, please ensure that you follow these guidelines:
+When writing terminal commands, please ensure that you follow these guidelines:
-- Use powershall for Windows commands
+- write in this example format: `cd "c:\Users\Sajid Ameen\Desktop\Ahzam\Wishwa\medi-app"; php artisan make:model HealthProfile -m` (without backticks)